-This Commentary on the "Confession of Faith" consists of an analysis of its chapters and sections, with proofs and illustrations of its doctrines.
-It aims to bring out the natural and historically-established sense of the text.
-Its design is to stimulate and facilitate the study of this excellent body of Christian truth among theological students, Bible-class scholars, ruling elders and ministers.
-It was first published in 1869, and, having been circulated in Great Britain and Ireland as well as in America, the Board of Publication has been encouraged to issue a new edition.
+At that time the design of this "Commentary" on the Confession of Faith was conceived.
+It consists of an analysis of its Chapters and Sections, with proofs and illustrations of its teachings-with Questions appended for the convenience of both the learner and teacher.
+It is in no sense controversial.
+It aims to bring out into full relief the natural, obvious and generally-admitted sense of the text.
+Its design is simply to stimulate and facilitate the study of this eminent embodiment of Christian truth, among Bible-class scholars, theological students, ruling elders and ministers.
+To all of these classes it is respectfully commended.